kdeckr/wintr.mx/readme.md

 - Display titles, artists, etc. using ID3 tags rather than filenames
 - Implement progress bar for currently playing song, ala Tumblr
 - Generate zips from folders rather than storing duplicate audio
+- Popup to ask confirmation if someone tries to leave the page while music is playing
 - (Possibly) display a global interface for forward/back/track name, etc.
 - Add an about/history page